ValPinnaSardinia/Smooth_Geometry_Plugin/README.md

 Version 1.0

 This plugin smooths a selected geometry.
-A Configuration dialog permits to change the smoothing settings (iterations, offset, minimumDistance and maxAngle).
+A Configuration dialog window permits to change the smoothing settings (iterations, offset, minimumDistance and maxAngle).